Monthly Archives: August 2012

 Fried foods aren’t great for you, which is why this recipe for baked falafel is such a pleasure.
 Besides being healthier, it’s also much easier to make.
 Plus, frying is just messy.
 Serve these little balls of happiness with the accompanying Smoky Tahini Sauce in a pita or in wraps with fresh tomatoes and lettuce, or atop […]

-Fresh Summer Tomato Recipes features 35 simply delicious recipes for using summer’s bounty of tomatoes.
+Fresh Summer Tomato Recipes (pdf e-book) features 35 of VegKitchen’s favorite recipes for using summer’s bounty of tomatoes.
 Here are ways to make the most of luscious tomatoes, including salads, salsas, hot and cold pastas, soups, pizzas, stews, skillets, and side dishes.
-When tomatoes are at their peak of flavor, you’ll love having a focused array of recipes right at […]
+When tomatoes are at their peak of flavor, you’ll love having a focused array of […]

 Don’t get me wrong —there’s nothing wrong with making tabbouli (the Middle Eastern classic grain-and-parsley salad) with bulgur, or even the modern rendition, with quinoa.
 Especially the latter, yum!
 But in the summer I just love to eat really light, and discovered the trick of making a grain-like salad backdrop from raw cauliflower.
 Try this […]

 These are challenging days for those of us who eat.
 Food’s expensive now.
 The drought we’re feeling is killing our crops and is going to make things even worse.
 The House Agriculture Committee’s proposed Farm Bill takes a $16 billion chunk out of the Supplemental Nutrition Assistance Program (or SNAP, formerly known as food stamps […]